 When you start a job, your employer asks you to complete form W-4.
 This tells your employer how much federal income tax to withhold from your paycheck.
-The more allowances you claim on the form, the less income tax will be held back.
-This will give you bigger paychecks, but a smaller tax refund (or potentially no tax refund or a tax bill at the end of the year).
-Factors to consider when choosing the number of allowances you claim include:
+Depending on what amount of income and which credits you specify on the W-4, the more or less tax will be withheld.
+Having less taken out will give you bigger paychecks, but a smaller tax refund (or potentially no tax refund or a tax bill at the end of the year).
+Factors to consider when completing your W-4 include:

-Claiming fewer allowances on your W-4 will mean smaller paychecks, since more tax will be withheld.
-This increases your chances of over-withholding, which leads to a bigger tax refund.
+Specifying more income on your W-4 will mean smaller paychecks, since more tax will be withheld.
+This increases your chances of over-withholding, which can lead to a bigger tax refund.
 That’s why it’s called a “refund:” you are just getting money back that you overpaid to the IRS during the year.

-You can use a W-4 Withholding Calculator to help you estimate what allowances to claim.
+You can use a W-4 Withholding Calculator to help you estimate what you should enter on your W-4.

 Revisit your filing status